Kyaa-A/Twitter-Auto-Scroll-/README.md

 > ![GitHub Repo stars](https://img.shields.io/github/stars/Kyaa-A/Twitter-Auto-Scroll-?style=social)

-# 🌀 Twitter Auto Scroller + Refresher
+# 🌀 Twitter Auto Scroller with UI

 A Tampermonkey userscript that **automatically scrolls your Twitter (X) timeline** and **refreshes the page every 5 minutes** — perfect for passive browsing or keeping your feed fresh.